-Creating pipelines can assist in - (1) streamlining data processing \& analysis of large sequencing data, (2) reproducing the multiple steps of a process by collaborators, (3) efficient reuse of the setup process in multiple datasets \& experiments and in (4) integrating multiple software and libraries focused on a single task.
-We asked ChatGPT to create a pipeline script that (a) uses samtools to downsample a bam file and (b) creates a new bam file from the output bam file of step (a) that only has fragments over length 400.
-We also specified that the output bam file in step (a) cannot be stored anywhere.
-ChatGPT used samtools and Pysam to achieve this but created the intermediate bam file.
-When we again specified that the intermediate bam file could not be created, it then used \textit{``python - <<EOF''} to directly send in the streamed downsampled bam file produced by samtools to pysam for further processing without explicitly creating any intermediate bam file.
-Next we gave ChatGPT a csv file with three columns - (1) cohort names, (2) sample names and (3) tumor fractions and asked if it could give us a piped bash command that - (1) keeps rows where cohort names contain only numeric characters, (2) removes rows with less than 10\% tumor fraction and (3) outputs the filtered csv.
-We did not specify the data types, but ChatGPT provided the correct pipeline using \textit{``grep''} and \textit{``awk''}.
+Creating pipelines can assist in (1) streamlining data processing and analysis of large sequencing data, (2) reproducing the multiple steps of a process by collaborators, (3) efficient reuse of the setup process in multiple datasets and experiments, and in (4) integrating multiple software and libraries focused on a single task.
+We asked ChatGPT to create a pipeline script that (a) uses SAMtools to downsample a BAM file and (b) creates a new BAM file from the output BAM file of step (a) that only has fragments over length 400.
+We also specified that the output BAM file in step (a) cannot be stored anywhere.
+ChatGPT used SAMtools and pysam to achieve this but created the intermediate BAM file.
+When we again specified that the intermediate BAM file could not be created, it then used the concept of piping and here-document to directly send in the streamed downsampled BAM file produced by SAMtools to pysam for further processing without explicitly creating any intermediate BAM file (Record S29).
+Next we gave ChatGPT a csv file with three columns - (1) cohort names, (2) sample names and (3) tumor fractions - and asked if it could give us a piped bash command that (1) keeps rows where cohort names contain only numeric characters, (2) removes rows with less than 10\% tumor fraction and (3) outputs the filtered csv.
+We did not specify the data types, but ChatGPT provided the correct pipeline using \textit{``grep''} and \textit{``awk''} (Record S30).
 Finally, we instructed ChatGPT to produce a variant calling pipeline using SnakeMake \cite{koster2012snakemake}.
-It successfully did the following: - (a) described what variant calling is, (b) helped in setting up the environment, (c) provided pictorial demonstration and description of necessary directory structure, a sample Snakefile and a config.yml file and (d) finished its answer with running instructions.
+It successfully did the following: (a) described what variant calling is, (b) helped in setting up the environment, (c) provided pictorial demonstration and (d) finished its answer with running instructions (Record S31).
 This can be a great way for computational biologists to familiarize themselves with such new tools in a practical manner.

-\section{Code explanation and documentation}
+\section{Code Explanation and Documentation}